OctopusDeploy/docs/docs/infrastructure/accounts/ssh-key-pair.md

 position: 30
 ---

-A SSH Key Pair account is one of the more secure authentication methods available for connections to [SSH Targets](/docs/infrastructure/deployment-targets/ssh-targets/index.md).
+An SSH Key Pair account is one of the more secure authentication methods available for connections to [SSH Targets](/docs/infrastructure/deployment-targets/ssh-targets/index.md).

 ## Creating an SSH Key Pair  {#SSHKeyPair-CreatingaSSHKeyPaircreate-key-pair}